pdtxie/dotfiles-old/README.md

 - fontawesome icons
 - deepin icon theme

+wayfire:
+- keybinds are mostly the same as macos
+- uses brillo, grim, slurp, wl-copy and wl-recorder

 cursor theme is a modified bibata-ice theme to match the theme colour ([can be found here](https://github.com/ful1e5/Bibata_Cursor)) theme used for all configs is [catppuccin](https://github.com/catppuccin/catppuccin)